gaseri/website/docs/hr/nastava/materijali/web-objektno.md

 > What goes wrong with software?
 The design of many software applications begins as a vital image in the minds of its designers.
 At this stage it is clean, elegant, and compelling. (...)
 >
-> But then something begins to happen. **The software starts to rot.** At first it isn’t so bad.
+> But then something begins to happen. **The software starts to rot.** At first it isn't so bad.
 An ugly wart here, a clumsy hack there, but the beauty of the design still shows through.
 Yet, over time as **the rotting continues, the ugly festering sores and boils accumulate until they dominate the design** of the application.
 The program becomes a festering mass of code that the developers find increasingly hard to maintain. (...)

 ---